 Orphan diseases represent a collection of disorders that afflict fewer than 200,000 individuals for any single disease type, yet there are more than 7,000 distinct orphan diseases.

 In the aggregate, over 25 million people in the United States suffer substantial morbidity and mortality from orphan diseases.
 Despite this huge number, research in most disease types has lagged far behind other major areas due to a combination of technological and funding limitations.

-The Orphan Disease Center will develop transformative therapies using platform technologies that can be deployed with a high probability of success across multiple rare diseases.
+The Orphan Disease Center will develop transformative therapies using platform technologies that can be deployed across multiple rare diseases.
 We will emphasize disorders with substantial unmet need independent of their incidence and will strive to assure access to patients of all populations.

 The focus of the Center lies in partnership and leveraging of resources: